opencog/learn/README-Natural.md

 There is one such vector per word.
 The probabilities `p(w,d)` are experimentally determined.
 Since there is a vector per word, all of the industry-standard concepts can be applied: one can compute the cosine angle between two words.
-One can compute the jaccard distance.
-One can compute the (symmetric!) mutual information between two words (the Kullbeck-Liebler divergence) because now, the word-order no longer matters; the two words are no longer embedded in a sentence.
-All of these different metrics give a hint at how similar or different two words might be.
+One can compute the Jaccard distance.
+One can compute the (symmetric!) mutual information (MI) between two words (the Kullbeck-Liebler divergence).
+All of these different metrics give a judgement of how similar or different two words might be.

+Experimental work indicates that cosine-distance is terrible, and that MI works pretty good.
+The Jaccard distance might be better; this is supported by some experiments, but those are poorly designed.

+### Clustering

-It is now super-duper tempting to apply industry-standard big-data tools to obtain clusters.
-For example, one can do K-means clustering, if one wished.
-One can take the famous, well-known Adagram or Word2Vec algorithms, and replace the n-grams/skip-grams in these algos by the disjuncts.
-That is, the disjunct-vector above is really very, very much like a traditional n-gram/skip-gram.
-If one applies these, or other neural-net techniques to the disjunct vectors, one could get results that are very similar to what the current n-gram/skip-gram techniques are producing.
+It is tempting to apply industry-standard tools to obtain clusters.
+For example, one could do K-means clustering, if one wished.
+One could take the famous, well-known Adagram or Word2Vec algorithms, and replace the n-grams/skip-grams in these algos by the disjuncts.
+That is, the disjunct-vector above is a lot like a traditional n-gram/skip-gram.
+ If one applies these, or other neural-net techniques to the disjunct vectors, one would likely get results that are very similar to what the current n-gram/skip-gram techniques are producing.
 The results would be similar because the "statistical power" in the word-disjunct vectors is very similar to the statistical power in a skip-gram.
 They really are not all that different.

 ***HOWEVER...***
 There is one hugely-important, critical difference.